Plastic Wastes: The silent killer Nigerians love

 She reveals there is a partnership between the group and recyclers association in Nigeria to collect plastic waste for recycling.
 “So we are not only collecting, but we are also driving recycling,” Morgan explains.

 However, the FBRA chairperson notes that the ultimate goal of the association is to have a recycling facility in Nigeria.
-According to her, there are ongoing talks with Indorama and another multinational that are interested in establishing recycling facility in Nigeria.
+According to her, there are ongoing talks with Indorama and other multinational that are interested in establishing a recycling facility in Nigeria.

 “From 2015 till date, we have collected about 3000 metric tonnes of plastic waste.
 However, it is a far cry because in 2018, 180,000 metric tonnes of plastic waste was generated.
 We are far away.”

 On her part, Olufunto Boroffice, Chief Executive Officer of Chanja Datti Ltd, a recycling plant in Abuja, sourcing plastic waste for the plant comes from a number of suppliers.